maybuzz/frontend-data/README.md

 ## Introduction

 I made a datavisualisation about comic books in the public library of Amsterdam (OBA).
 I used the `OBA API` to collect the data.
-Read more about the data and code in `Data`
+Read more about the data and code in `Data`.

 ## Process

-I used `D3` and everything I learned with functional programming to create a data visualization.
-The circle packing I made turned out to be a bit harder than I thought.

-At first I thought I needed to structure my data in the server, but this was wrong.
-Now I just collect the data I need and add the structure in D3.
-This makes it possible to add a size value which is needed to calculate the depth of the 'bubble'.
-I'm using `d3.nest()` to structure the data.
-Because I need to go deeper into the bubbles every time, I need to nest inside my nest.
-This works; I am able to show genre-bubbles with my books inside.

-Now I need a new layer.
-I need my books to be inside the genre-bubbles INSIDE a language bubble.
-This way I can visualize genres inside (original) language, and show my books per genre.
-If this works I am able to add a filter, so the user can choose to either see books per genre per language or just books per language.
-Not very interesting, but it's the best I can do...

-I struggled a lot to get the bubbles working.
-Titus and Folkert helped me a lot and we eventually managed to get it to work.
-Now I'm struggling to get my data structure right...
-I haven't even gotten started on the interaction part...

-I tried nesting my genres into my original language.
-For some reason this is an impossible task...
-I am able to show my books per language, but when I try to add a new layer (genres) it's not working the way I want it too.

-Nesting
-I started the nesting process in `const sortByLanguage`.
-Usually a nest results in `keys` and `values`.
-I need a different structure, I need `names` and `children`.
-To get these, I need to `map` and change the keys and values to names and children.
-This structure is needed to create my circle packing.
+During this project I learned a lot about **D3**, working with **data** and **data visualizations** in general.
+I also did a lot more than you can tell from my visualization.
+I documented my process in `process.md`, here you can find all the progress I made during this project.
+I also documented everything I tried to do, but failed to, and all the steps I made to come to this point.

+I must say I'm not very proud of my data visualization.
+I'm happy I managed to get something in D3, but it is far from what I imagined it to be.
+Check `process.md` for more information.

 ## Data

-* `d3.nest()` -> used to structure my data in D3.
+* `d3.nest()` used to structure my data in D3.
-* `.map` ->
+* `.map` sort of 'loop', generates an array with data
-* `.split('/')` -> use to cut the string at the '/'
+* `.split('/')` use to cut the string at the '/'
-* `.trim()` -> use to cut spaces off both sides
+* `.trim()` use to cut spaces off both sides
-* `Number()` -> used to covert the totalPages string to a number
+* `Number()` used to covert the totalPages string to a number

 ### API